Applications & Appeals: Workers' Compensation Attorneys

 Insurance companies and employers will frequently try to deny and minimize the benefits paid out to employees who were injured on the job.
 They will often claim that workers’ injuries developed outside the realm of employment or that their injuries are less serious than they claim they are.
 To ensure that you are treated fairly in this situation and are offered the benefits you deserve, it is important to obtain legal counsel.

 The process of recovering workers’ compensation benefits can be simplified with the help of an attorney.
 If you or a loved one has been hurt on the job, please fill out a free case evaluation form to learn more about how our workers’ compensation lawyers may be able to help you.

 At Morgan & Morgan, we take pride in protecting our clients’ rights to obtain full compensation after an on-the-job accident.
 Our workers’ compensation attorneys are not intimidated by the cost-cutting tactics used by employers and insurance providers, and have years of experience recovering benefits for injured workers through both workers’ compensation and third-party claims.

-Almost all workers in Florida are covered by workers’ compensation.
-With only a few exceptions, it is mandatory for all Florida employers with four or more employees to provide workers’ compensation insurance for their employees.
+Most workers are covered by workers’ compensation.
+With only a few exceptions, it is mandatory for employers with four or more employees to provide workers’ compensation insurance for their employees.
 Employers in the construction field with at least one employee must carry workers’ compensation.

-In Florida, a worker must report their workplace injury to their employer within 30 days of the incident.
+In many states, a worker must report their workplace injury to their employer within 30 days of the incident.
 After an employee’s initial injury report, they will have two years to file a workers’ compensation claim.
 The injured worker should provide specific details when first reporting the accident, such as names of witnesses, as well as location, cause, and time of day of the accident and injury.
 Next, they should seek an immediate medical evaluation to determine the extent of their injury by an approved, “authorized” medical provider of their employer’s choosing.
 Injured workers seeking a second medical professional’s opinion may switch doctors only one time.